arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 `PatientEnrolled` events for real users without changing the underlying `users` table or existing models.
 Over time, additional projectors can consume these patient events to build dedicated patient read models or dashboards.

+## Automatic patient enrollment on user registration

+To connect the CQRS-based patient enrollment flow to a real application flow, newly registered users are automatically enrolled as patients.

+- Laravel fires `Illuminate\Auth\Events\Registered` whenever a user is created via the standard registration flow.
+- A listener, `App\Listeners\EnrollRegisteredUserAsPatient`, handles this
+  event and delegates to `PatientEnrollmentService`.
+- The listener calls `enroll($user, ['source' => 'registration'])`, which
+  dispatches an `EnrollPatient` command and ultimately stores a `PatientEnrolled` event in the event store.

+This integration relies on Laravel 11's **automatic event discovery**: placing `EnrollRegisteredUserAsPatient` in the `app/Listeners` directory with a `handle(Registered $event)` method is enough for it to be discovered and executed, so no manual registration in `bootstrap/app.php` is required.